 - (a) Upon successful completion of the Open Book Test, the applicant must ask an experienced CKC Agility judge to mentor the applicant in course design.
-CKC Head Office will supply a list of possible mentoring judges for course design. - (b) A judge cannot mentor more than two (2) apprentices in a calendar year. - (c) Guided by the mentor, the applicant will design Novice courses, starting with Standard Agility followed by Jumper with Weave and then PAD.
-Upon completing successfully this first step, the applicant will proceed to design Intermediate courses for all classes and Steeplechase.
-Upon completing successfully, the second step, the applicant will proceed to design Excellent courses for all classes.
-Upon completing this apprenticeship, the applicant will take a Course Design Exam and must contact the Head Office to get the equipment list. - (d) The Agility Trial Council will have provided an equipment list to be used for the course design exam.
+CKC Head Office will supply a list of possible mentoring judges for course design. - (b) Guided by the mentor, the applicant will design Novice courses, starting with Standard Agility followed by Jumper with Weave and then PAD.
+Upon successfully completing this first step, the applicant will proceed to design Intermediate courses for all classes and Steeplechase.
+Upon successfully completing the second step, the applicant will proceed to design Excellent courses for all classes.
+Upon completing this apprenticeship, the applicant will take a Course Design Exam and must contact the Head Office to obtain the equipment list. - (c) Head Office will have provided an equipment list to be used for the course design exam.
 One set of courses will be on a course size of 100 feet by 100 feet, and the second set on a course size of 90 feet by 120 feet.
 The applicant is required to design two (2) sets of Standard Agility and Jumper with Weaves at each level.
-The applicant must also design one (1) set for each game at each level (note: there is no level in Steeplechase and Jumps and Tunnels).
-At least 50% of the courses to be submitted must be nested. - (e) The courses must be designed on Clean Run Course Designer and must be submitted to the CKC for evaluation by a course approver within two (2) months of receiving the Equipment list. - (f) Once the courses are evaluated, the applicant will be notified if the course design phase has been successful.
-To pass the exam, the applicant's courses should only need minor changes and any corrections done in one revision. - g) Once an applicant has passed successfully the Open Book Test and the Course Design Exam, the Zone Director and the Agility Council Zone Representative in the zone where the applicant resides will be notified that there is an apprentice judge in his/her zone.
-The Zone Representative will be provided with the apprentice's contact information. - (5) Apprenticeship General
+The applicant must also design one (1) set of Points and Distance at each level, one (1) Steeplechase and one (1) Jumps & Tunnels course.
+At least 50% of the courses to be submitted must be nested.

+- (d) The courses must be designed on Clean Run Course Designer and must be submitted to the CKC for evaluation by a course approver within two (2) months of receiving the Equipment list. - (e) Once the courses are evaluated, the applicant will be notified if the course design phase has been successful.
+To pass the exam, the applicant's courses should only need minor changes and any corrections done in one revision. - (f) Once an applicant has successfully passed the Open Book Test and the Course Design Exam, the Zone Director and the Agility Council Zone Representative in the zone where the applicant resides will be notified that there is an apprentice judge in his/her zone.
+The Zone Representative will be provided with the apprentice's contact information. - (5) Apprenticeship General [Board Motion #12-09-22]

-There are three (3) progressive stages of apprentice judging.
+There are two (2) progressive stages of apprentice judging.
 Each stage is described in this policy.
-(Stage 1 - Shadow Judging, Stage 2 - Practice Judging, Stage 3 - Provisional Judging).
+(Stage 1 - Practice Judging, Stage 2 - Provisional Judging).